Hong Kong to scrap isolation rule for new COVID-19 cases

 For most of the pandemic over the last three years, Hong Kong has aligned itself with China’s “zero-COVID” strategy, requiring those who tested positive to undergo quarantine.
 Many residents once had to be sent to hospitals or government-run quarantine facilities even when their symptoms were mild.

 Currently, infected persons are allowed to isolate at home for a minimum of five days and can go out once they test negative for two consecutive days.
+After the rule is dropped, the mask mandate will be the only major COVID-19 restriction left in the city.

 Chief Executive John Lee told lawmakers he made the decision based partly on the city’s high vaccination and infection rates, saying the local community has a strong “immunity barrier.”